 These new results are also partially due to the fact that more and more people don’t have a religious belonging.
 People who don’t have any religion account for 19 percent of the population, up from 17 percent in 2011, 14 percent in 2001 and 11 percent in 1991.

 Before the 1970s, almost everyone declared a religion, but the census has added a question about the religion of upbringing in 2001, giving a broader view of the religious background of people even if they are not religious.
 And Catholic background has surpassed Protestant’s in this 2021 Census.

 42 percent feel at least British, down from 48 percent in 2011

 People who are Catholic or who were brought up as Catholic are on the rise, both in relative and absolute terms, with 46 percent of the usual residents who declare themselves as such whereas they were 44 percent in 2001.

-On the other hand, people who were raised as Protestant or with non-Catholic Christian background were 44 percent in 2021.
+On the other hand, people who were raised as Protestants or with non-Catholic Christian background were 44 percent in 2021.
 A figure continuously decreasing as 53 percent of Northern Ireland, more than half the population, had a Protestant background in 2001.

 Created in 1921 after the partition with Southern Ireland, Northern Ireland has been marked by conflicts between Protestant unionists and Catholic nationalists.
-But religion is a weaker identifier of society now and being Catholic doesn’t necessarily equates to being an active nationalist.
+But religion is a weaker identifier of society now and being Catholic doesn’t necessarily equate to being an active nationalist.
 Moreover, people with no religion are nowadays the second largest non-aggregated population group.